godaged/CodeLouFEWD/README.md

 2. click function to show and hide mobile menu
 3. resize & scroll functions to hide mobile menus if did not close by the user
 4. slide show functions - fade in & fade out slides within 5 seconds also it animates image toggling to left for all images and then starts image overlay for all iamages.
+5. Navigate to internal links ID #pic & #home when click home & Explore buttons on the menu
 ```